 Presentations are offered on a wide variety of topics and the ability to customize to your particular need is the hallmark of an NPC speaking engagement.
-Melanie J. Norton's current presentations are listed below.
+A selection of Melanie J. Norton's current presentations is listed below.
 Typical presentations range from 50-90 minutes unless otherwise noted.
 Additional presentations on a variety of topics are available upon request.

 Qualifying Planned and Major Gift Donors in One Easy Visit

 Do you want to quickly get to know the capacity and interests of your prospective donors?
 This presentation focuses on employing the structured interview process to efficiently determine who may be a major gift prospect for your organization.
 Learn how to use this intentional question format to get your foot in the door with a new prospect, capture information about what prospects like or dislike about your organization, uncover issues that may affect giving decisions and identify the pertinent donor information fundraisers need to know.